actool/eslint-plugin-actool/.github/ISSUE_TEMPLATE/rule_proposal.md

 name: Rule proposal
 about: Have an idea for a new rule?
 title: ''
-labels: enhancement, evaluating, new rule
+labels: new rule, new, enhancement
 assignees: ''

 ---